 Mayes estimates that roughly 1 to 2 million people in the United States celebrate Kwanzaa, which means that even if the founder's numbers are correct, it applies only to those outside the country.

-For Hanukkah, I must say that as a Catholic who regards the Book of Maccabees as sacred scripture (we get the doctrine of Purgatory from it), I wholly welcome the inclusion of the holiday alongside Christmas, and I doubt most Americans would disagree.
-My local shopping center features both a gargantuan Christmas tree (what my misguided city now calls a "holiday tree") and a towering menorah side by side.
-Window paintings regularly include a dreidel alongside a jolly Santa.
-Millennials grew up to Adam Sandler serenading us with his colorful list of Jewish celebrities on the radio every year.
-His "Hanukah Song" has practically become a season classic.
+For Hanukkah, I must say that as a Catholic who regards the Book of Maccabees as sacred scripture (we get the doctrine of Purgatory from it), I wholly welcome its inclusion alongside Christmas.
+I doubt most Americans would disagree.
+Down at my local shopping center, every year a gargantuan Christmas tree (what my misguided city now calls a "holiday tree") is always featured alongside towering menorah.
+On every main street, window paintings regularly feature a dreidel included with a jolly Santa.
+Millennials grew up to Adam Sandler serenading us with his colorful list of Jewish celebrities on the radio every year; his "Hanukah Song" has practically become a season classic.
 Take a drive through San Fernando's "Candy Cane Lane" and you're guaranteed to see at least one house with a brightly-lit "Star of David" on its lawn across the street from a Nativity scene.

 That's genuine inclusiveness.